jnf/jquery-jukebox/README.md

 - DONE Utilize one of the API calls provided by TIMJ described below to create a new API endpoint in the `ApiController`.
 - DONE Write tests for your endpoint.
 - DONE The API endpoint should return JSON.
-- Add new functionality to your view/javascript to...
+- DONE Add new functionality to your view/javascript to...
-  - Let the user determine what functionality they would like to use
+  - DONE Let the user determine what functionality they would like to use
-  - Hit your new endpoint using Ajax
+  - DONE Hit your new endpoint using Ajax
-  - Render results in the browser without reloading the page at any point.
+  - DONE Render results in the browser without reloading the page at any point.

 ### Wave 2 TIMJ API Calls - Choose at least one to implement
 - DONE __Popular__